-Main Floor Slides

-Below Floor Slide System (BFS)
+Main Floor Slide Below Floor Slide System (BFS) (Flush Floor or Standard)

 First is an under-the-floor slide-out mechanism with a notched track welded to a cross member, matching with a cog gear attached to the drive shaft, "LCI" (Lippert Components).
 As the motor turns, a ram moves the gear on the track.
 Mechanisms operate the same on all main floor concepts.